FedEx Home Delivery Routes For Sale – Largo, St. Petersburg, Seminole Florida

 What type of vehicle do I need?

 The current owner operates this business with 10 vehicles that are included with the sale of the business.
 All vehicles will be paid for free and clear with the exception of one newer vehicle that will have an assumable lease.
 Vehicles include: (2) 2003 Chevy Box Truck, (2) 2005 Box Trucks, 2007 Freightliner Step Van, 2009 Ford Step Van, 2000 Chevy Cargo Van, 2002 Ford Cargo Van, 2003 Step Van, 2012 Ford Step Van.
 Estimated $160,000 value!
-When considering additional vehicle lease or purchases for FedEx Routes, Routes For Sale recommends Bush Trucks.
+When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 Does the company provide a fuel incentive?